joe-irving/RIPS/donate.md

 * Emails to send and reply via the Email a Prisoner service
 * Commissary money
-* Sending people things in prison
+* Sending things to people in prison
 * Our website
 * Transport + Expenses
 * In the future it would be nice to offer legal support